 google-cloud-cli-anthos-auth - anthos-auth google-cloud-cli-anthoscli - anthoscli google-cloud-cli-app-engine-go - Go runtime for Google App Engine google-cloud-cli-app-engine-grpc - Provides the gRPC python library for app engine. google-cloud-cli-bigtable-emulator - Emulator for Google Cloud Bigtable. google-cloud-cli-cbt - Google Cloud Bigtable Command Line Tool google-cloud-cli-cloud-build-local - Google Cloud Build Local Builder google-cloud-cli-cloud-run-proxy - Cloud Run Proxy google-cloud-cli-config-connector - Google Cloud Config Connector google-cloud-cli-docker-credential-gcr - docker-credential-gcr google-cloud-cli-enterprise-certificate-proxy - enterprise-certificate-proxy google-cloud-cli-gke-gcloud-auth-plugin - gke-gcloud-auth-plugin

+The current package list includes google-cloud-cli-anthoscli for Anthos tooling.
 When you know which extras you need, install them from the same repository.
 For example, this adds kubectl and the GKE auth plugin:

-sudo apt-get install kubectl google-cloud-cli-gke-gcloud-auth-plugin -y
+sudo apt install kubectl google-cloud-cli-gke-gcloud-auth-plugin -y

 Google’s Debian and Ubuntu install page keeps the current optional package list together with the base install instructions.